Saturday, March 31, 2018

 Blather: If every questioned about your whereabouts or behavior, you can rattle off a long list of scientific terms or bureaucratic jargon, to try and convince whoever is questioning you that you possess some legitimate reason to be here.
 An expert or person educated in that field will realize what you say is complete nonsense, but laypeople will have to make a knowledge check to recognize that's its nonsense.
 If the person you're addressing comes from a radically different field or situation than you, they may get an additional penalty to their check.

 Theoretical Physician: You have a largely theoretical knowledge of physiology and biology.
-Whenever you make a check to heal someone or tend to wounds, you are considered as having an intelligence of 16(+2).
+Whenever you make a check to heal someone or tend to wounds, you can automatically give yourself advantage X times per day, (min 1) where X is your Cognition modifier.
+Additionally, if you take care of creatures who are recovering from Horrible Wounds, they can subtract 1 day from their total recovery time.

 Well-Read: Once per session, you can declare something is to be true because you read it in a book.
 The base chance of the thing actually being true is 50%.
 There has to be a plausible way you could know about it from reading books (new discoveries, minor details, and personal secrets are unlikely).
 You don't know whether or not it is true right away; the GM will roll when it matters.
 You might only be partially correct, but you will never be catastrophically wrong.
 If you declare that a undercover cops have to answer you if you ask them if they're a cop, they will either have to or not have to.
 However, asking an undercover cop if he is actually a cop will not be a crime.
 If you have access to a library of 50 books, the base chance increases to 80%.